Buran programme: Background

 The Soviet reusable spacecraft programme has its roots in the late 1950s, at the very beginning of the space age.
-The idea of Soviet reusable space flight is very old, though it was neither continuous nor consistently organized.
+The idea of Soviet reusable space flight is very old, though it was neither continuous nor consistently organised.
 Before Buran, no project of the programme reached operational status.

 The first step toward a reusable Soviet spacecraft was the 1954 Burya, a high-altitude prototype jet aircraft/cruise missile.
 Several test flights were made before it was cancelled by order of the Central Committee.
 The Burya had the goal of delivering a nuclear payload, presumably to the United States, and then returning to base.
-The Burya programme was cancelled by the USSR in favor of a decision to develop ICBMs instead.
+The Burya programme was cancelled by the USSR in favour of a decision to develop ICBMs instead.
 The next iteration of a reusable spacecraft was the Zvezda design, which also reached a prototype stage.
 Decades later, another project with the same name would be used as a service module for the International Space Station.
 After Zvezda, there was a hiatus in reusable projects until Buran.

-The Buran orbital vehicle programme was developed in response to the U.S. Space Shuttle program, which raised considerable concerns among the Soviet military and especially Defense Minister Dmitry Ustinov.
+The Buran orbital vehicle programme was developed in response to the U.S. Space Shuttle programme, which raised considerable concerns among the Soviet military and especially Defense Minister Dmitry Ustinov.
 An authoritative chronicler of the Soviet and later Russian space programme, the academic Boris Chertok, recounts how the programme came into being.
-According to Chertok, after the U.S. developed its Space Shuttle program, the Soviet military became suspicious that it could be used for military purposes, due to its enormous payload, several times that of previous U.S. launch vehicles.
+According to Chertok, after the U.S. developed its Space Shuttle programme, the Soviet military became suspicious that it could be used for military purposes, due to its enormous payload, several times that of previous U.S. launch vehicles.
 Officially, the Buran orbital vehicle was designed for the delivery to orbit and return to Earth of spacecraft, cosmonauts, and supplies.
 Both Chertok and Gleb Lozino-Lozinskiy (General Designer and General Director of NPO Molniya) suggest that from the beginning, the programme was military in nature; however, the exact military capabilities, or intended capabilities, of the Buran programme remain classified.

 Like its American counterpart, the Buran orbital vehicle, when in transit from its landing sites back to the launch complex, was transported on the back of a large jet aeroplane – the Antonov An-225 Mriya transport aircraft, which was designed in part for this task and was the largest aircraft in the world to fly multiple times.
 Before the Mriya was ready (after the Buran had flown), the Myasishchev VM-T Atlant, a variant on the Soviet Myasishchev M-4 Molot (Hammer) bomber (NATO code: Bison), fulfilled the same role.